 Of all the things to do in Sibu, visiting Tua Pek Kong Temple & Goddess of Mercy Pagoda is a must.
 It’s a Chinese Taoist temple alongside a 7-storey high pagoda that has a history all the way back to 1850s.
 It is believed that this temple has one of the most perfectly proportioned pagodas outside of Mainland China.

-The pagoda is open for the public to climb on and is a major tourist spot for a stunning view of Rejang Waterfront, especially during sunset!
+The pagoda is open for the public and is a major tourist spot for a stunning view of Rejang Waterfront, especially during sunset!

 3. Admire Wisma Sanyan, once the tallest building in Sarawak

 Even if you are not much of a shopaholic, we would still recommend you to check out Wisma Sanyan.
 Standing at 125 metres, Wisma Sanyan is a one-stop centre that houses over 120 retail shops, 22 office levels and 5 shopping levels and 22 office levels including local government offices and Sibu Municipal Council (SMC).

 What turns a great holiday spectacular?
 For us, it’s the local food.
 Take a seat at any local kopitiams (coffee shops) during breakfast time and have a bowl or two of their famous Mee Sua—fine noodles in a rich herbal soup containing chunks of boiled chicken—or Mee Kampua—noodles tossed in pork lard and slices of roasted pork that is served with or without a broth.